 Alex Saberi is a National Geographic photographer from London.
 He began photography as a hobby by mainly taking photos of Richmond Park and has had a photo book of the park published in 2012.
-You can find this on Waterstones, titled Richmond Park, or order a signed version through me using the contact form found on the right sidebar on this page.
+Prints can be purchased on his print store www.prints.alexsaberi.com.
+Alternatively you can visit Alex at Duckpond market in Heron square, Richmond most Sundays from 11-5pm.

 The park was the perfect place to practice his photography skills which he went onto use on his photo trips around the world.
 Most recently he has been spending his time photographing the beaches, jungles and wildlife of Ubatuba in Brazil.
 Alex has self published this book and it is available on Blurb.com.
 But most recently this book has been professionally published in Brazil and copies are available to buy directly from me in the UK, Europe and US, or from Brazil.
 Please email me using the contact form on this page.
 Alternatively if you are in Ubatuba, this book can be purchased in Nobel bookstore in central Ubatuba.

 He has appeared in many digital camera magazines and publications.
 As well as this Alex has won several photography competitions, from winning the Environmental Protection Agency’s wildlife competition, to winning on several worldwide online competition websites.
 He came second in Landscape photographer of the year with his photo “One man and his Dog”, and appeared several times in both the British wildlife photographer of the year books and landscape photographer of the year books.